GaloisInc/swanky/README.md

 **`ocelot` should be considered unstable with potential API changes until version 1.0 is released**

+# Documentation

+The documentation can be found here: https://galoisinc.github.io/ocelot/ocelot/

 # Performance

 `ocelot` seems to be close in performance with the latest and greatest OT